Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/introduction.rst

    Deselect alternating faces, to create a checker like pattern.
 Select Sharp Edges
-   This option will select all edges that are between two faces forming an angle less than a given value, which is asked you *via* a small pop-up dialog.
+   This option will select all edges that are between two faces forming an angle less than a given value, which is asked you *via* a small pop-up menu.
    The lower is this angle limit, the sharper will be the selected edges.
    At 180, **all** :term:`manifold` edges will be selected.
 Linked Flat Faces :kbd:`Ctrl-Shift-Alt-F`